-On the Plaza del Mar), where you can see the metal work of modern art depicting playing ball people in the sea waves.
-The monument appeared on the square in 2004 and is called "Homenaje a la natación", translated as "paying compliments to the bathers", author Alfredo Lanz (map).
+On the Plaza del Mar is a metal structure depicting people playing ball in the sea waves.
+The monument appeared on the square in 2004 and is called "Monument to bathers" (Homenaje a la natación), the author of the sculpture Alfredo Lanz.

-Here you can see the masterpieces of sand construction.
+Here, in any season, you can see the masterpieces of sand construction.

 Today is Christmas eve, and many balconies are climbed by a rope ladder by Santa Claus with a bag of Christmas gifts.
 In fact, the Catalans play the role of Santa Claus Christmas Tio (Tió de Navidad) - a log that burns in the oven leaves behind gifts.
 However, having visited Barcelona twice during the Christmas holidays, I only saw red Santa clauses.